What is 4PL logistics: Difference between 3PL and 4PL logistics

 Now that we know the core functionalities, let’s discover the top 10 fourth party logistics providers with full-range 4PL solutions to businesses like yours.

 • DHL Supply Chain is a leading 4PL company with a presence in 55 countries and 140,000 employees.
 The German-based provider offers integrated solutions that combine transport, warehousing, and management services.
 Their Control Tower technology provides real-time visibility across supply chains, while their Total Logistics Cost Management system uses analytics to reduce operational expenses.
+What sets DHL apart is that they are one of the few providers who can act as coordinator and executor, which matters when you need accountability without multiple handoffs.

 Kuehne + Nagel

 • Maersk uses its massive shipping network of 786 vessels and 70+ container terminals to deliver end-to-end 4PL solutions.
 The Danish company's NeoNav control platform promises to reduce transportation costs and improve order fulfillment rates.
 Their container shipping expertise provides a unique foundation for logistics management.
+The real advantage is that their coordination layer sits on top of actual shipping assets — fewer intermediaries between the strategy and the execution.

 XPO Logistics